Skip to main content

 Phonics learning step 3: decoding CVC words

-Children will focus on decoding (reading) three-letter words arranged consonant, vowel, consonant (CVC words) for some time.
+In step 3 of phonics learning, children will focus on decoding (reading) three-letter words arranged consonant, vowel, consonant (CVC words) for some time.

 They will learn other letter sounds, such as the consonants g, b, d, h and the remaining vowels e, o, u.
-Often, they will be given letter cards to put together to make CVC words which they will be asked to say out loud.
+Often, they will be given phonics letter cards to put together to make CVC words which they will be asked to say out loud.

 Phonics learning step 4: decoding consonant clusters in CCVC and CVCC words